fluxcd/source-controller/docs/spec/v1beta2/helmrepositories.md

 - A HelmRepository named `podinfo` is created, indicated by the `.metadata.name` field.
-- The source-controller performs the Helm repository url validation i.e. the url is a valid OCI registry url, every five minutes with the information indicated by the `.spec.interval` and `.spec.url` fields.
+- A HelmChart that refers to this HelmRepository uses the URL in the `.spec.url` field to access the OCI Helm chart.

+**NOTE:** The `.spec.interval` field is only used by the `default` Helm repository and is ignored for any value in `oci` Helm repository.

 You can run this example by saving the manifest into `helmrepository.yaml`.